Syria: Could making 'domicide' a war crime bring justice? – DW – 01/31/2024

 "But domicide can also involve partial destruction, where people have been displaced and, as in the case of Syria, their homes are either occupied by somebody else or have been intentionally damaged in order to ensure that they do not return," she noted.

-Akkeson has been studying domicide for a decade now and, when she began, many people had no idea what it was.
-Now, thanks to more media coverage of conflicts in Syria, Ukraine and Myanmar, as well as improved technology — for example, drones and satellites that capture domicidal destruction from above — it is more widely recognized, she said.
+Akesson has been studying domicide for a decade now and, when she began, many people had no idea what it was.
+Now, thanks to more media coverage of conflicts in Syria, Ukraine, Gaza and Myanmar, as well as improved technology — for example, drones and satellites that capture domicidal destruction from above — it is more widely recognized, she said.

 Despite this, it's unclear whether calls to make domicide a crime under international human rights law will be heeded or exactly how domicide could be prosecuted.